Shyan1943/project3/README.md

 ## Tested with errors result
 ```
+1. Check HTML by using http://validator.w3.org/
+    Error found : "Element div not allowed as child of element mark in this context.
+(Suppressing further errors from this subtree.)"
+    Corrective action : change div to mark
+    Result : Document checking completed.
+No errors or warnings to show.

+2. Check HTML by using http://validator.w3.org/
+    Error found : "The aria-labelledby attribute must point to an element in the same document."
+    Corrective action : assign id="navbarDropdownSchedule" to aria-labelledby="navbarDropdownSchedule".
+Learn from https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute
+    Result : Document checking completed.
+No errors or warnings to show.

 5. US3 User interactions design
     Error found : table body very messy while hover due to size enlarge
     Corrective action : remove table tbody tr:hover from style.css